opendatacube/release-tracker/README.md

-# Open DataCube Release Tracker
+# Open Data Cube Release Tracker

-This repository tracks the latest releases of Open DataCube packages from PyPI and GitHub.
+This repository tracks the latest releases of Open Data Cube packages from PyPI and GitHub.

 The `update_releases.py` script fetches the latest version information and generates the `releases.json` and `index.html` files.